danielabar/meblog/src/markdown/debug-github-action.md

 3ce2dda6db40        postgres:13         "docker-entrypoint.s…"   5 minutes ago       Exited (1) 5 minutes ago                            d9f1a3d336094b2d8b26703081b78d99_postgres13_67885a
 ```

-Ah, so a Postgres container was started, but something went wrong and it exited just a few minutes after starting.
+Ah, so a Postgres container was started, but something went wrong and it exited shortly after starting.
 In order to get a clue as to what went wrong, we can check the containers logs using the `docker logs` command, passing in the container name:

 ```
 runner@fv-az139-674:~/work/myapp/myapp$ docker logs d9f1a3d336094b2d8b26703081b78d99_postgres13_67885a